patrickkunka/typed-object/README.md

 // }
 ```

-## Support
+## Compatibility

 TypedObjects are compatible with any ES5 implementation.
-On the client-side, that means IE9 and up, and all other major browsers.
+That means IE9 and up, plus all other major browsers, and all server-side JavaScript implementations.

 Module support for AMD and CommonJS is included, as well as the ability to load the TypedObject class as a global variable via a script tag.